How to digitise your artwork: photography and scanning

-- Save the scans as TIFF files, not JPGS
+- Save the scans as TIFF files, not JPG.

 Adjusting and optimising for web

-- Calibrate your monitor: All computer screens display images differently – in terms of colour balance, brightness and contrast.
-It is worth trying to get your screen calibrated (the Print Space offer this service for free, and other printers may do the same), as this sets your monitor to a generic universal calibration.
-If you’re not able to do this, it’s worth at least changing the brightness on your monitor to around 3 down from maximum.
+Calibrate your monitor: All computer screens display images differently — in terms of colour balance, brightness and contrast.
+It is worth trying to get your screen calibrated (The Print Space offer this service for free, and other printers may do the same), as this sets your monitor to a generic universal calibration.
+If you’re unable to do this, it’s worth at least changing the brightness on your monitor to “3” down from maximum.
 Although you might find it easier to see detail when it is set to full brightness, it may not be representative of your audience’s screens, so it’s best to keep it as standard as possible.

-- Adjust Levels: Often, digital images of artwork can look a little flatter than in real life, and will sometimes need bringing back to life.
-The easiest way to do this is to go to ‘Image – Adjust – levels’ and then bring the outer arrow sliders into the middle of the line slightly.
+Adjust levels: Often, digital images of artwork can look a little flatter than in real life, and will sometimes need bringing back to life.
+The easiest way to do this is to go to ‘Image – Adjust – Levels’, then bring the outer arrow sliders into the middle of the line slightly.
 As you do this, you’ll see the black in the image get darker and the white areas get brighter, adding contrast and depth to the image.

-- Save your images as JPGs or PNGs.
-Although you may have scanned an artwork as a TIFF, this was to allow you to edit the image without losing information.
-However, TIFF files are generally too large for web-use.
+Save your images as JPGs or PNGs: You may have scanned an artwork as a TIFF, which was to allow you to edit the image without losing information.
+However, TIFF files are generally too large for web use.

-We hope these tips help you make professional and high quality images of your artwork, and if you have any advice you’d like to share, please feel free to leave a comment below!
+We hope these tips help you make professional and high-quality images of your artwork, and if you have any advice you’d like to share, please leave a comment below!